-The performance objective is to exceed the MSCI ACWI IMI (Net), net of fees, over a rolling five year period.
+The performance objective is to exceed the MSCI All Country World Investable Market Index (Net), net of fees, over rolling five year periods.

 3. Implementation:

 This allocation will be implemented as follows:

 Core Component will be implemented through traditional Passively Managed strategies and Rules-based Strategies.
 Passively Managed strategies will be diversified by replicating a broad capitalization weighted market index.